Lukhausen/Lepus/typst/supercharged-dhbw/chapters/arcprize.typ

   caption: [Tokenisation of the Input to the llm for task 0934a4d8 @openai_tokenizer], ) <excessive-tokenisazion-example>

+This is likely due to the attention mecanism, which benifit from correct infromation tokenisation. if we e.g. compare the tokenisation of the previosue GPT 3 models to the new GPT 4 models, we can see that the tokenizsation of the represented data has changed to have every number as a single token, regardless of the space behind it, rather then havin number plus space as a token.
+This was implemented to actually have a better attention learning caibilty on amth, so that $3$ is parsed as the same token in all cases instead of the previouse parsing of $3$ as a different oken than $3$ with a space behind it.

+#figure(
+  image("../assets/screenshots/tokenizer-comparison.png", width: 100%),
+  caption: [Tokenisation Comparison between GPT4o and GPT3 @openai_tokenizer],
+)
-Yet, this is the closest we can repsent it as text, without using the vision capabilites of GPT 4o.
+We were thinking of differnet ways to represent the grid, Yet, this is the closest an assumingly best for tokenisation we can repsent it as text, without using the vision capabilites of GPT 4o.
 In theory a representation using unicode colour blocks (🟥,🟦,🟧,🟨,🟩,🟪,🟫,⬛,⬜,🔲,🔳) could be used but its unliketly to yield better results.
 For now lets adjust the Prompt to encoperate Chain of HTought Thinking and Step by step verification to potentially improve the results of the benchamrk.
 Those techniques are shown to dignificantely improve model resoning skills @lightman2023letsverifystepstep @wei2023chainofthoughtpromptingelicitsreasoning

 Here is the New prompt Structrue we used: